 The Augusta University Dual Enrollment program provides an opportunity for high school juniors and seniors to get a head start on college.
 Students take college classes in lieu of high school classes and earn both high school and college credit simultaneously.
-This program is designed for academically accelerated students and can also be referred to as the Move On When ready program.
+This program is designed for academically accelerated students.

 For more details about Dual Enrollment at Augusta University please contact the Office of Academic Admissions.

 *SAT references the SAT prior to March 2016.
 SAT tests taken after March 2016 are converted to the old SAT scale measured on a 1600 scale with Math and Critical Reading scores.
 Concordance between the old and new SAT will be based on a comparison of the new math section to the old math section, and new reading score to the old critical reading score.
 You can reference the new concordance tables online.

 To apply for the Dual Enrollment program, the following documentation must be sent to the Augusta University Admissions office.

 This form must be completed and signed by the student, parent/guardian, and high school counselor; and emailed, faxed or mailed to the Office of Admissions.
 Please retain a copy for your records.
 Please select all course options applicable to avoid completing the form multiple times per term.
 The Participation Agreement is required before the student can submit an application.
 Once received, students will receive an application fee waiver code.
 A new participation agreement is required each term.

 Please note that Dual Enrollment students are not required to pay the application fee.
 Upon receipt of the Participation Agreement, the student will be sent a fee waiver code for the online application.
 If a student completes the application and pays a fee, it cannot be refunded.

 Transcripts must be sent directly from the high school to the Augusta University Office

 1120 15th Street, Benet, Augusta, GA 30912